 Participate in a public open house on August 5, 2021 from 4:30 to 7:30 pm at the Caldwell Warming Shelter in conjunction with a native plant sale.

-Please share your thoughts by filling out our Caldwell Woods Improvements survey by September 18, 2021.
+Please share your thoughts by filling out our Caldwell Woods Improvements survey.
 You may also send feedback to firstname.lastname@example.org.

 Forest Preserve staff gathered preliminary feedback about the Caldwell Preserves through two virtual open houses held in summer 2021.
 These outreach efforts provided fresh perspective to build on a focus group meeting that was held in 2015 with representatives from volunteer ecological stewardship groups and the Village of Niles.
 Exhibits showing plans for immediate improvements—funded in spring 2021 through a state Park and Recreation Capital (PARC) grant, program—are posted below.

 The PARC grant award from the Illinois Department of Natural Resources would fund roughly 75% of the estimated cost to renovate the Caldwell Woods Warming Shelter as a “wellness and welcome center.”
 The reimagined building would host indoor recreation activities and provide information on recreation and nature-based programs at the Caldwell Preserves, including yoga, pilates, meditation, cultural arts and other wellness-related classes.
 It would also serve as a starting point for outdoor nature hikes, bird watching, Trail Watch training and other programs.

 The PARC grant project includes accessibility improvements to parking areas and paths serving the warming shelter and Whealan Pool Aquatic Center, where additional site parking is available.
 It would also fund a new Caldwell Preserves information kiosk to increase awareness of the public indoor and outdoor recreation amenities and programs.